 1.3 Components of the User Interface

-The principal components of Alp's user interface are the Gateway, Table Views, Graphical Output, Tabular Output, toolbars, menus and input dialogs.
+The principal components of Alp's user interface are the Gateway (split into Input and Output Explorer tabs), Table Views, Graphical Output, Tabular Output, toolbars, menus and input dialogs.
 Some of these are illustrated below.